Japanese knotweed – or Fallopia japonica to give it its proper name – is a real pest of a plant that’s taken root on properties all across the UK.

 - Has it caused any damage to the property now or in the past?

-Most insurers, including Admiral, will not cover your home if Japanese knotweed damage has already occurred.
+Most insurers, including Admiral, won't cover your home if Japanese knotweed damage has already occurred.
 You may get cover for subsidence caused by knotweed if you already have a comprehensive buildings insurance policy in place.

 Most insurers will not cover the treatment or removal of the plant, the cost of which can run into tens of thousands of pounds.